bignosethethird/bmp2c/README.md

 ![Our first attempt at rasterising the image file...](.assets/hexdump2.png)

 Through the use of `sed` one can make out an exclamation mark icon without having to squint one's eyes, although it is upside down.
-The image in BMP-files is stored upside down for reasons that hark back to the age of the French Revolution and OS/2.
+The image in BMP-files is stored upside down for reasons that hark back to the days of something called OS/2.
 Oh dear.

-# Fixing the upside-down probllem
+# Fixing the upside-down problem

 On a typical embedded system, the inclination would be to program the display of raster images such that they start from the top left corner.
 This is annoying but we can fix this here by reversing the content